John Metcalf (writer): Writing career

 The Teeth of My Father is a collection of short stories with the common theme of artists' relationships with society and their artwork and personal life.
-This theme was followed by, and extended in Metcalf's Adult Entertainment.
+This theme was followed by, and extended in his Adult Entertainment.
 Girl in Gingham is a collection of two novellas.
 The first, Private Parts, chronicles one narrator's "sexual and spiritual childhood and adolescence".
 The second, Girl in Gingham, follows another narrator's search for the perfect mate via an online dating service, with the undertone being his realization of people trying to invent themselves to fit what others want, or the ideals of their culture.
-Short story and Novella forms are Metcalf's preferred form of writing.
-Metcalf describes that when writing these forms "you got to get it dead right.
-A beat or two off and it's ruined."
+Short story and novella forms are his preferred form of writing.
+He said when writing these, "you got to get it dead right.
+A beat or two off and it's ruined".

-Metcalf is a long-time critic of Canadian "cultural and educational inadequacies", and published Kicking Against the Pricks in 1982 to showcase this frustration.
-It was a collection of 8 essays and included an interview with himself.
+Metcalf is a longtime critic of Canadian "cultural and educational inadequacies", and published Kicking Against the Pricks in 1982 to showcase this frustration.
+It was a collection of eight essays and included an interview with himself.
 To encourage debate on this theme within the literary community, he published The Bumper Book in 1986 and followed it with Carry On Bumping in 1988.
 Both collections consisted of contentious essays focussing on problems with Canadian literature.

-In an interview with Geoff Hancock, Metcalf asserted that "the quality of the education has declined everywhere over the last 50 years as the number to be educated has risen".
+In an interview with Geoff Hancock, he asserted that "the quality of the education has declined everywhere over the last 50 years as the number to be educated has risen".
 He is in "conflict with the dominant nature of North American society" and the influence it has on education.

+Metcalf extensively contributed to Canadian literature through editing, teaching various educational levels across Canada, critiquing other writers, compiling anthologies and publishing and promoting Canadian writers.
+A "storyteller, editor, novelist, essayist, critic", he is known for his satires of Canadian life and academia.